-Within the framework of Volunteering@WU, the service learning initiative “Lernen macht Schule” was established in 2010 in cooperation with Caritas Vienna and REWE International AG.
+Within the framework of Volunteering@WU, the service learning initiative “Lernen macht Schule” is a cooperation by WU, Caritas Vienna and BILLA.
 In this program, WU students are encouraged to volunteer as study buddies, music buddies or sport buddies to support kids from various nonprofit institutions.
 German skills are required to take part in this program.

 Study buddies volunteer on a weekly basis in social facilities run by Caritas Vienna (i.e. accommodation for asylum seeking families, mother-child-homes, counselling centers) and the Austrian Red Cross to help children with their schoolwork, study for tests, and engage in joint leisure activities.
 In addition to the weekly visits, study buddies have the opportunity to participate in field trips, tours or workshops together with the kids.
 These activities are aimed at strengthening the relationships between the tandems and promoting the development of skills on both sides.

 Music buddies participate in a choir together with 20-30 children.
 Under the artistic direction of the Caritas initiative “Brunnenpassage,” music buddies meet with the kids once a week to rehearse for several different performances each semester.
 While working in a team with other students, music buddies not only support the choir director and take on organizational tasks but are also responsible for encouraging collaboration and social cohesion within the group.